Juniper Berry

 What it is

-Juniper berry refers to the mature female seed cone of Juniperus communis, dried for culinary, beverage, or herbal use.
-It may appear as:
+Juniper berry refers to the mature female seed cone (galbulus) of Juniperus communis L., a member of the Cupressaceae family, dried for culinary, beverage, or herbal use.
+The species identification matters, because some other Juniperus species have different chemistry and different safety considerations.
+Juniper materials may appear as:

-• dried or fresh berries for brewing as tea or infusion
+- dried or fresh berries brewed as tea or infusion

-• essential oil (juniper berry oil) used in aromatherapy and some topical products
+- essential oil (juniper berry oil) used in aromatherapy and some diluted topical products

 Traditional use (educational)